ChandrashekharRobbi/Neural-Network-with-Tensorflow/Classification Neural Networks/Paddy Doctor/ReadMe.md

 So our model_4 gives highest accuracy so we will be selecting model_4 as the model to predict the data

-These will be prediction for 100 images by using VGG16(model_4)
+Below figure shows prediction for 100 images by using VGG16(model_4)

 <img src="VGG16(data_Augmented).png">